futo-org/voice-input/README.md

 FUTO Voice Input is an application that lets you do speech-to-text on Android, integrating with third party keyboards or apps that use the generic speech-to-text APIs.

-To download the application as a user, visit the [FUTO Voice Input page](https://voiceinput.futo.org/).
+To download the application, visit the [FUTO Voice Input page](https://voiceinput.futo.org/).
+You can also find the contact there to report issues or suggestions.

 ## API support